rafaelspinto/workshop-devops-tools/README.md

 ## What is DevOps

 *First rule of DevOps, there are no rules*.
 You will not find a single or an exact definition for *DevOps*, just try to google it and you will see.
-In my opinion that's the way how it should be. *DevOps* is dependent on a team and how that team performs, so in this sense every team will have its own definition.
+In my opinion that's the way how it should be. *DevOps* is dependent on a team and how that team performs, so, in this sense every team will have its own definition.

 With that being said, ***DevOps*** or ***Engineering Agility*** as I like to call it, is ***Agile 2.0*** because it's all about being agile in a fast and highly competitive world by taking advantage of technology and engineering best practices to easily adapt to change.